 Once the individual is familiar with the school bus vehicle, he/she will be scheduled to write/perform the following MPI tests at an MPI Service Centre:

-Upon successful completion of all requirements, the new school bus driver will receive a Clss 2F driver's licence from MPI, and a School Bus Operator's Certificate from the Pupil Transportation Unit, Manitoba Education.
+Upon successful completion of all requirements, the new school bus driver will receive a Clss 2F driver's licence from MPI, and a School Bus Operator's Certificate from the Pupil Transportation Unit, Manitoba Education and Training.

-While holding a Class 1F or 2F driver's lience indicates an individual has previously met all MPI requirements for that class of licence, Manitoba Education requires that an applicant complete a minimum of 24 hours of instruction focusing on operation of the school bus vehicle.
-This instruction is offered through school divisions and school bus contractors and is conducted by School Bus Driver Instructors who have been certified by Manitoba Education.
+While holding a Class 1F or 2F driver's lience indicates an individual has previously met all MPI requirements for that class of licence, Manitoba Education and Training requires that an applicant complete a minimum of 24 hours of instruction focusing on operation of the school bus vehicle.
+This instruction is offered through school divisions and school bus contractors and is conducted by School Bus Driver Instructors who have been certified by Manitoba Education and Training.
 Instruction includes general school bus knowledge, performing pre-trip inspections, and time in-vehicle and behind-the-wheet.
 The applicant will be tested on his/her understanding of the training received.

-Upon successful completion of Manitoba Education requirements, the new school bus driver will receive a School Bus Operator's Certificate from the Pupil Transportation Unit, Manitoba Education.
+Upon successful completion of Manitoba Education and Training requirements, the new school bus driver will receive a School Bus Operator's Certificate from the Pupil Transportation Unit, Manitoba Education and Training.

-Manitoba Education also requires that school divisions/contractors provide annual inservicing to certified school bus drivers as outlined in The Public Schools Act, School Buses Regulation 465/88R:
+Manitoba Education and Training also requires that school divisions/contractors provide annual inservicing to certified school bus drivers as outlined in The Public Schools Act, School Buses Regulation 465/88R:

 18(1) The school board shall ensure that